aciedo/xc220b3/README.md

 ## Key Exchange

-TODO.
+Not ready yet.
 Aiming to be quantum-safe.